notlibrary/prng_xrp/README.md

 It's totally free 0-BSD code.
 You can include it in your app or library

-Do not underestimate it with best possible test circumstances `clang -O2` it outputs ~240 MB/sec of random numbers from stock desktop computer device
+Do not underestimate it with best possible test circumstances `clang -O2` it outputs ~240 MB/sec of pseudo random numbers from stock desktop computer device